 AUT's communication studies degree is very well regarded by industry.
 That's because our people pick up top jobs in the best companies and media outlets and they win awards, lots of awards.
-Our students and graduates are internationally recognised, having won the Sally Logan-Milne Young Practitioner of the Year award, CAANZ AXIS award, ORCA awards, Cannes International Advertising award and NZ Student Marketer of the Year award.
+Our students and graduates are internationally recognised, having won the Sally Logan-Milne Young Practitioner of the Year award, CAANZ AXIS award, ORCA awards, Public Relations Institute of New Zealand awards, Cannes International Advertising award and NZ Student Marketer of the Year award.

 You have access to industry standard facilities and equipment, including a media centre, radio studio and fully equipped television studio, and gain invaluable workplace experience before you graduate.